 Symptoms and Treatment as Shared by Delhi’s Top Surgeon for Treating Fissures

-A fissure is a small tear in the thin, moist tissue (mucosa) that lines the anus.
+A fissure is a small tear in the thin, moist tissue (mucosa) that lines near the end of the digestive tract.
 Fissures might occur when you pass hard or large stools during a bowel movement.
 Fissures usually cause pain and bleeding with bowel movements.
 You also might experience spasms in the ring of muscle at the end of the alimentary canal.
-Fissures are quite common in young infants but can affect people of any age says, Dr Amita Jain.
+Fissures are quite common in young infants but can affect people of any age says Dr Amita Jain.

 Signs and symptoms of Fissure could include: